Off pump and On pump coronary artery bypass surgery

-When a coronary artery is blocked (partially or completely), it can cause ischemic heart disease (IHD) or coronary artery disease (CAD) as manifested by chest pain (angina).
-In such a situation it is necessary to carry out a coronary artery bypass surgery.
-Most people have heard of 'a bypass' but aren't too sure what it is.
+When a coronary artery is blocked (partially or completely), it can cause Ischemic Heart Disease (IHD), Coronary Artery Disease (CAD) as manifested by chest pain (angina).
+In such a situation it is necessary to carry out coronary artery bypass surgery.
+Most people have heard of ‘a bypass’ but aren’t too sure what it is.

 At this point, most patients are put on a bypass pump or heart-lung bypass machine.
 This is known as an on-pump coronary artery bypass.
 Essentially, all the work of the heart and lungs is then done by the machine, for the duration of the procedure.
 It adds oxygen to the blood before circulation to the body and then removes carbon dioxide from the blood as it returns.